Teaching

 Communities around the world are yearning for leaders in the public, private, not-for-profit, and academic sectors who can use the law to drive the sustainability transition.
 Our education is designed to help you develop the knowledge and skills required to gain the knowledge and experience to better understand the intersection between law and sustainability and to work to make the planet more sustainable.

-Our online course: Law and Sustainability
+Online course: Law and Sustainability

 Video transcript